 Table tennis is a very easy sport to pick up and you don’t need much gear to get started.
 The only downside is that it can take up quite a lot of space as tables can be pretty big.
-Before you buy a ping pong table it’s worth doing a bit of planning so that you can be confident it’ll be the right one for your home.
-In this post, we’ll cover the different ping pong table dimensions so help you make the correct choice.
+Even though I’ve been playing for over 10 years, I still haven’t been able to fit a table into my house.
+But maybe you can!

-Regulation Table Requirements
+Regulation Ping Pong Table Dimensions & Requirements

 Most sports have an official regulatory body that sets the rules of everything about the game.
 From how the points are scored, to the standards of the gear used, all the way to the dimensions and materials of the courts and tables.
 In the case of table tennis, the governing body is the International Table Tennis Federation (ITTF).